 What tools to use for creating an event website?

-- Landingi - for creating a website
+- Landingi drag-and-drop website builder or Appy Pie website builder - for creating a landing page or a website

 - Eventbrite - for creating an event registration page